raspberrypilearning/ML-image-detection-starter/en/step_2.md

 To export your model, click the **Export Model** button on the top right-hand side of your screen:
 ![Image of the 'Export Model' button.](images/exportbutton.png)

-This will show you a pop-up asking you to choose few options.
+This will show you a pop-up asking you to choose a few options, but we really just want to use the default settings provided

-Select **Upload (shareable link)** and click on **Upload my model**.
+Makr sure **Upload (shareable link)** is selected and click on the button that says **Upload my model**.
 This will save your image recognition model to the cloud and return a URL that you can use in Scratch.

 ![All export options shown to the user.](images/exportoptions.png)